davidjfk/016_Superpy/readme_files/README_SOFTWARE_DESIGN.md

         shell command plus argparse arguments:
         py s.py buy apple 4.50 16 20

+        design:
+        2 options:
+        option 1:
+        add var buy_date explicitly (see code ex above)

+        option 2:
+        goto the date (e.g. 24-02-09) on which you want to buy a product with fns set_system_date_to and/or time_travel.
+Then use that day  as system_date on which you buy that product.

+        choice: option 1 seems to be more user-friendly.

+        Rule: each id in buy.csv (e.g. b_08) and sell.csv (e.g. s_08) MUST be unique.

+        There are 2 different SOURCES that create ids in the application:
+        SOURCE OF IDS 1OF2: script create_testdata_for_csv_files_bought_and_sold creates ids.
+        3 use cases:
+        1. start the production application with real-looking data.
+        2. create input files for testcases.
+        3. create expected testresult for testcases.

+        SOURCE OF IDS 2OF2: the application user and/or pytest user buys and sells products and by doing so also makes the app create ids.
+        2 use cases:
+        1. as a supermarket-logistics-employee-user of superpy create new data in the production application .
+        2. as pytest create the file with the actual testresult.

+        To avoid source 1 and 2 accidentally create a buy or sell record with the same id, I stick to the following convention: testdata id range: b_01 until b_299 included. testdata id range: s_01 until s_299 included.
+        To create testdata this range is big enough.

+        id range for supermarket-user and/or pytest-user of application: b_300 and higher. id range for supermarket-user and/or pytest-user of application: s_300 and higher.

+        fn make_id_for_each_row_in_csv_file must be able to accommodate these 2 ranges in such a way that "id clashes" between testdata-generated-by-script on the one hand and on the other hand data created by supermarket-user and/or pytest-"engine"-user will be avoided.
+        (2do implement this in branch_05_uc_buy_product)

+        About the user-friendliness of the id:
+        When user sells a product via commandline, then id of bought product (e.g. b_128) must be entered.
+        When a user deletes a product via commandline, then id of bought product (e.g. b_79) must be entered.

+        So to keep things user-friendly, an id should not be too lengthy:

+            import uuid
+            unique_id = uuid.uuid4()
+            print(unique_id)
+            output: e.g.: d7fbc5c8-8772-4629-9aad-6af354964341

+            It would be very user-unfriendly to type in such an id when deleting e.g. a product with such an id.

     - uc 04: sell product (and add to sold.csv)

         pyt fn: